3 ways to support your employees during times of uncertainty

 Flexible Return to Work Schedules

-Other companies have had success with increased remote schedules for reentering parents and more flexible PTO benefits that accommodate children’s illnesses and childcare gaps.
+Some large companies, such as Walmart, are also easing the transition by offering affordable, on-site childcare for working parents.
+Still others have had success providing more customizable remote schedules for re-entering parents and more flexible PTO benefits that accommodate children’s illnesses and childcare gaps.

 Whatever ways you decide to support the transition from parental leave to a return to work, be sure they’re clearly communicated to your workforce.
 Ideally, you want to have a sit-down with a new parent employee before the baby arrives to review all relevant benefits, including what’s expected during a return to work.